To opt out of IBEW 77 dues:

-IBEW 77 is the designated union for workers in local government utilities, public utility districts, cities, and counties across Washington.
+International Brotherhood of Electrical Workers (IBEW) 77 is the designated union for approximately 7,000 workers in local government utilities, public utility districts, cities, and counties across Washington.

 For years, public employees in Washington have been forced to pay union dues as a condition of employment, allowing unions to take their members for granted.
 However, the U.S. Supreme Court recently ruled that public employees can no longer be required to financially support a labor union against their will.
 (Janus v.
 AFSCME, 2018).